hmr9162-droid/MIAP-ZIM-Project/README.md

 ## 6. Sharing your library 🥡

-## 6. Versioning ‧₊˚🖇️✩ ₊˚📖
+## 7. Versioning ‧₊˚🖇️✩ ₊˚📖
-Consider including semantic versioning in your file_name.zim if the URL source is a website or github repository that may be subject to contributions or updates over time.
-See: https://semver.org/
+Remember, the web evolves over time!
+Include [semantic versioning](https://semver.org/) in your file_name.zim to track updates in your new library.
+That way you can always go back to the original.

 ## This project borrows from the following resources